+\paragraph{\xKV{} variants.} We evaluate our method under three configurations: \xKV{} applies cross-layer decomposition to both keys and values with dense reconstruction. \xKVSR{} applies selective reconstruction to the compressed keys and values. \xKSR{} compresses keys only and offloads values to CPU memory with selective reconstruction; this is for the scenario where GPU memory is still not enough to hold compressed key and value cache (advocated by ShadowKV ~\cite{sun2024shadowkvkvcacheshadows}).

-\paragraph{Implementation Details.} We implement \xKV{} using the Huggingface library.
-Because keys and values exhibit different sensitivities \cite{chang2025palu} to compression, we fix their rank ratio to 1:1.5 (for example, if the key rank is 96, then the value rank is 144).
-On the model with MLA, we apply \xKV{} on the non-RoPE latent representations and leave the small decoupled RoPE keys uncompressed.
-For both Single‐Layer SVD and \xKV{}, we decompose the \textit{pre‐RoPE} key states, and then re‐apply RoPE to the reconstructed keys during generation.
-Since the code for MiniCache was not publicly available, we re‐implemented it based on the original paper and the SLERP code it references.
-We follow the official settings to merge half of the layers, from the middle to the end of the LLM, and we vary MiniCache's compression rate by adjusting the layer index at which merging begins.
-For a fair comparison, we keep the newly generated tokens uncompressed for all comparison targets.
-We measure the compression rate assuming a context length of 64k.
+\paragraph{Implementation details.} We set the rank for key and value to be 1:1.5 if value compression is applied.
+We use \texttt{torch.svd\_lowrank} API from PyTorch for performing decomposition.
+We set the cross-layer window size to be 4 as the default setting (see Appendix \ref{subec: Window Size Study}).
+For baseline, we align MiniCache's official settings to merge half of the layers, from the middle to the end of the LLM, and vary the compression rate by adjusting the layer index at which merging begins.
+For the token eviction (e.g., SnapKV, PyramidKV) and quantization baseline (KIVI), we adopt the implementation from MInference \citep{jiang2024minference10acceleratingprefilling, li2025scbench} library.
+For ShadowKV, we use the official open-sourced implementation for evaluation.
+We keep the newly generated tokens uncompressed for all comparison targets to ensure fair comparison.
+Unless specified, we calculate the compression rate by assuming a context length of 64k.